Asana/SGTM/README.md

 You can also choose to test your changes locally.
 Here are step-by-step instructions on how to test manually/locally:

 1. Create a [Personal Access Token](https://developers.asana.com/docs/personal-access-token) in Asana.
 Copy that token and export it in your shell environment (`export ASANA_API_KEY=<your_asana_personal_access_token>`)
+2. Create a Github [Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) with the following permissions:
+   * repo (Full control of private repositories)
+   * read:org (Read org and team membership, read org projects)
-2. Create a Github Personal Access Token as per the instrucitons in the [Github](#github) section above.
-Export that token in your shell environment (`export GITHUB_API_KEY=<your_github_personal_access_token>`)
+3. Export that token in your shell environment (`export GITHUB_API_KEY=<your_github_personal_access_token>`)
-3. Follow the instructions in [Installing a Virtual Environment for Python](#installing-a-virtual-environment-for-python) to install necessary requirements.
+4. Follow the instructions in [Installing a Virtual Environment for Python](#installing-a-virtual-environment-for-python), and then after activating the virtual environment, `pip install -r requirements.txt -r requirements-dev.txt`
-4. Open up a `python` REPL in the `SGTM` root directory (or use `ipython`, but you'll have to `pipenv install ipython` first)
+5. Open up a `python` REPL in the `SGTM` root directory (or use `ipython`, but you'll have to `pip install ipython` first)
-5. Run the function you want to test.
+6. Run the function you want to test.
 It's usually fine / recommended to skip the DynamoDb locking when testing locally, since you usually won't be needing to test that.
 Here's an example of how to test updating a pull request:
     1. Note what code you want to test.
 In this case, we want to go to [src/github/webhook.py](/src/github/webhook.py) and look at `_handle_pull_request_webhook`.
 It looks like we need an `pull_request_id`.
     2. Get the `pull_request_id`.
 One easy way to do this is to run a command like this `curl -i -u <github_username>:$GITHUB_API_KEY https://api.github.com/repos/asana/sgtm/pulls/123` and then grab the `node_id` from that response.
     3. Open up your REPL.
 Import the function you want to test (in this case: `import src.github.controller as github_controller; import src.github.graphql.client as graphql_client`)